General Liability Insurance for Contractors: Coverage & Cost

 What does general liability insurance cover for contractors?

-GL covers third-party bodily injury, third-party property damage, and personal and advertising injury claims.
+General liability covers third-party bodily injury, third-party property damage, and personal and advertising injury claims.
 It also pays defense costs, settlements, and court judgments.
 It does not cover your own employees, your own vehicles, or the cost to redo your own defective work.

 How much does general liability insurance cost for contractors?